 Any of these short-term effects can create lasting problems for a cocaine user.
 The long-term health effects of cocaine can be life-threatening.
 They can include:

-- Cardiovascular damage, including high blood pressure, constriction of blood vessels in the brain, increasing aneurysm risk and a sustained rapid heart rate, can occur.
+- Cardiovascular damage, including high blood pressure, constriction of blood vessels in the brain, increased risk of aneurisym, and a sustained rapid heart rate, can occur.

 - Heart attacks become increasingly common in individuals with long-term use.